Gozala/workspace/pages/w3 account model.md

 - Account is identified via [[did:key]] identifier
 - Unknown [[did:key]] identifier represents **inactive account**.
 System does not track such accounts and treats them as an account with `0` balance / capacity.
-- Anyone could activate account by transferring TBD amount of funds and increasing it's capacity that would allow  minimum capacity
+- Anyone could activate account by transferring TBD amount of funds and increasing it's storage capacity to 1TB.
--
+- Anyone with delegated cap